-2 hours.
-Research for and preparation of doctoral dissertation.
 Prerequisite: EDDL 801.
 Can be enrolled concurrently with EDDL 801 with the permission of the Doctor of Education Program director.

-2 hours.
-Research for and preparation of doctoral dissertation.
 Prerequisite: EDDL 802.
 Can be enrolled concurrently with EDDL 802 with the permission of the Doctor of Education Program director.